 What is ABSENCE?

-ABSENCE—in its 15th year of publication by Penn State Greater Allegheny—is an annual review of the best literary and visual art made by students, staff, faculty, and alums of the campus each academic year.
+ABSENCE—in its 16th year of publication by Penn State Greater Allegheny—is an annual review of the best literary and visual art made by students, staff, faculty, and alums of the campus each academic year.
 ABSENCE is published each April, and is available for the first time in paper at an annual “Celebration of the Arts: A Reading and Reception,” which features the creative work of each year’s authors and artists.
-Copies of Volume Fifteen will be available for the first time at this event, Wednesday, 24 April 2013, 7-9 pm in the Ostermayer Room of the Student Community Center.
-The Eighth Annual Chancellor’s Prizes for the Best Literary and Visual Arts will be awarded at this event (totaling some $1000 in scholarship money).
+Copies of Volume Sixteen were available for the first time at the event on Wednesday, April 30, 2014, in the Ostermayer Room of the Student Community Center where a 6 p.m. kickoff took place by the Campus Band directed by Christopher Fiano.
+The Ninth Annual Chancellor’s Prizes for the Best Literary and Visual Arts were awarded at this event (totaling some $1000 in scholarship money).
 Acceptance for publication by the student editors is selective and competitive, holding at a rate of 20 to 25% since 2006.

 Student editors have the opportunity to earn as many as 8 hours of Penn State academic credit while working to produce ABSENCE by enrolling in English 209: Journal or Magazine Practicum (offered during the Fall or Spring semester).

 Yearly publication of ABSENCE is sponsored by: The Office of the Chancellor, Academic Affairs, Admissions and Enrollment Management, Development, the Student Activity Fee, Student Affairs, and by individual faculty and staff contributions.

 For questions—and to request copies of recent issues—or to request an application to become a student editor, contact the Sr. Faculty Adviser & Publisher, Dr. Clifford Manlove (email@example.com).